|

 Timestamp As Date (Read/Write)

-sent out from the queue by EmailAgent.
-This property is only used when Queue is
+Used for deferred message processing.
+Specifies when the message is to be sent out from the queue by EmailAgent.
+This property is only used when Queue is set to True, and ignored when it is False.

 TLS As Boolean (Read/Write)

-requires TLS.
+Enables the Transport Layer Security (TLS) protocol.
+Should be set to True when the SMTP server pointed to by Mail.Host requires TLS.
 This property was added in Version 5.1.
 This is a premium feature.

 TLSVersion As String (Read/Write)

 Specifies the version of the TLS protocol.
 "1.2" by default.
 Set this property to "1.0" to force AspEmail to use TLS 1.0.
+This property was added in Version 5.5.

 Username As String (Read/Write)

-Version As String (Read-Only)
+Version As String (Read-only)

-Returns a string representing the current component version, e.g. "5.1.0.0".
+Returns a string representing the current component version, e.g. "5.6.0.0".

 Sub AddAddress(Address As String, Optional Name = "")

-to the message's To: list.
-This method can be called multiple times
+Adds an email address and optionally the corresponding full name to the message's To: list.
+This method can be called multiple times per message.

 Sub AddAltBody(Body As String, ContentType As String)

 Adds a multipart/alternative version of the body to the message.
-This method is useful for generating email
+This method is useful for generating email messages with advanced content, such as accelerated mobile pages (AMP), calendar invitations, etc.

 Body specifies the content of the body subsection.

-for this subsection of the message body, such as "text/html", "text/calendar", etc.
+ContentType specifies the content-type header for this subsection of the message body, such as "text/html", "text/calendar", etc.

 This method was introduced in Version 5.6.
 See Section 2.5 - Extended Multipart/Alternative Support for more information.